-I haven’t had a chance to make this yet this year, but I wanted to share this ‘tried and true’ recipe with you.
+I haven’t had a chance to make gazpacho yet this year.
+I wanted to share this ‘tried and true’ recipe with you.
 It’s been a staple in my home for nearly two decades (which makes me feel my age, yes.
 Thank you.).
-All the rain we’ve had this season, plus the fact that our tomatoes were planted about two weeks late, has made the tomato crop very late, but this week we have an abundance of both hybrid and heirloom tomatoes.
+All the rain we’ve had this season, has made the tomato crop very late.
+This week however, we have an abundance of both hybrid and heirloom tomatoes.

 I urge you to grab a bagful and whip up a batch of this cold summer soup while you can.
 It’ll last for several days in the fridge.

 I heartily suggest garnishing gazpacho with homemade croutons: cut a good-quality bread into 1-inch cubes.
 Toss the cubes with olive oil and spread on a baking sheet.
 Sprinkle with salt and pepper, then bake at 400° until golden and crisp, about 12 minutes.
 Personally, I keep testing them until I am SURE they’re done perfectly.
 I suggest you do the same.

 Enjoy this bowlful of summer!

 - 8 Ripe Tomatoes variety is your choice

 - 1 Cucumber peeled and seeded, cut in chunks